Pittenger & Anderson Inc. Buys 1,295 Shares of Exxon Mobil Co. (NYSE:XOM)

 Analysts Set New Price Targets

 Several equities research analysts have issued reports on XOM shares.
-StockNews.com downgraded Exxon Mobil from a “buy” rating to a “hold” rating in a research report on Tuesday, January 24th.
-Redburn Partners downgraded Exxon Mobil from a “neutral” rating to a “sell” rating in a research report on Wednesday, January 18th.
-Argus increased their target price on Exxon Mobil from $128.00 to $133.00 and gave the stock a “buy” rating in a research report on Thursday, February 2nd.
-Barclays increased their target price on Exxon Mobil from $111.00 to $129.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 3rd.
-Finally, HSBC increased their target price on Exxon Mobil to $111.00 in a research report on Friday, December 2nd.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and fifteen have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $121.64.
+HSBC increased their target price on Exxon Mobil to $111.00 in a research report on Friday, December 2nd.
+Truist Financial increased their target price on Exxon Mobil from $101.00 to $110.00 and gave the stock a “hold” rating in a research report on Wednesday, February 1st.
+Citigroup increased their target price on Exxon Mobil from $98.00 to $110.00 in a research report on Tuesday, November 22nd.
+Scotiabank upgraded Exxon Mobil from a “sector perform” rating to a “sector outperform” rating and increased their target price for the stock from $120.00 to $135.00 in a research report on Tuesday, January 17th.
+Finally, Argus increased their target price on Exxon Mobil from $128.00 to $133.00 and gave the stock a “buy” rating in a research report on Thursday, February 2nd.
+One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and fifteen have assigned a buy rating to the company.
+According to MarketBeat.com, Exxon Mobil presently has a consensus rating of “Moderate Buy” and a consensus target price of $121.64.

 Insider Activity